Unemployment rate at 9.3 pc in Jan-Mar 2021: NSO survey | Business

 - India

-Unemployment rate for all ages in urban areas rose to 9.3 per cent in January-March 2021 from 9.1 per cent in the same month of the previous year, showed a periodic labour force survey by the National Statistical Office (NSO).
+Unemployment rate for persons of age 15 years and above in urban areas rose to 9.3 per cent in January-March 2021 from 9.1 per cent in the same month of the previous year, showed a periodic labour force survey by the National Statistical Office (NSO).

 Joblessness or unemployment rate (UR) is defined as the percentage of unemployed persons in the labour force.